The most unique stays in the Hunter Valley

 If you’re looking for complete seclusion amid nature, you’ve come to the right place.
 The four eco-luxe cabins at Carawirry Forest Escape are all about disconnecting from the daily grind – to reconnect with nature.
 Each is individual in design and sleeps between six and 14 people, ideal for families and groups of friends.
 Check in to Gum Leaf Cabin and you’re treated to an outdoor bath and double rainfall shower; The Treehouse comes with a fire pit, fireplace and rainforest views; The Cottage has forest views from the bathroom, with the option to add space in a self-contained Nook; and Tathra House beckons with a private plunge pool and space for extra occupants in the adjoining Humpy.

-Overnight in a rustic 1950s train carriage
+Sleep in a rustic 1950s train carriage

 We challenge you to find an animal cuter than an alpaca.
 At off-grid Little Valley Farm, these wide-eyed creatures roam the grounds on which you sleep.
 The farmstay offers two overnight options: the T4615 Red Rattler and The Shearer’s Studio.
 The former, as its name suggests, is a repurposed train carriage, replete with a queen-sized bed and kitchen, and perks like an outdoor pizza oven and hammocks perfectly strung to offer views over manicured meadows.
 The studio is crafted from reclaimed river red gums, set on stilts above a dam – the Finnish-style sauna and rain shower are luxe additions.